 From pocket documentaries to iPhone photography and virtual reality tools; how does this shape what we see and how we share our experiences?

-This Fall I will be working with Whittier Public Library to bring together community members for a series of digital storytelling workshops.
-We all have stories to tell!
+In Fall 2017 I partnered with Whittier Public Library to bring together community members for a series of digital storytelling workshops.
+You can view our community’s amazing stories here:

 Now, a little #TBT : It all started when…